Derek Carr Player Prop Bets for NFL Week 13 | Las Vegas vs. Washington 12/5/2021

 Matchup vs. Washington

-- In one matchup against the Football Team, Carr threw for 118 passing yards, 149.5 yards less than his over/under in Sunday's game.
+- In one matchup against the Football Team, Carr had 118 passing yards, 149.5 yards less than his over/under for Sunday.

-- Carr threw a touchdown pass in that game against the Football Team.
+- Carr threw a touchdown pass in that contest against the Football Team.

 - Note: Carr's stats vs. Football Team date back to 2016.

-- The 277.0 yards per game the Football Team are allowing through the air makes them the NFL's 27th-ranked pass defense.
+- The 277.0 yards per game the Football Team are giving up through the air makes them the NFL's 27th-ranked pass defense.

-- With 26 passing TDs conceded this year, the Football Team defense is ranked 31st in the NFL.
+- The Football Team have surrendered 26 touchdowns through the air (2.4 per game).
+They are 31st in the NFL in that category.

 Recent Performances

-- Carr put together a 373-yard performance against the Cowboys last week, completing 61.5% of his passes and throwing for one touchdown.

-- He tacked on two carries for 21 yards, averaging 10.5 yards per carry.
+- Carr tacked on 21 yards on two carries, averaging 10.5 yards per carry.

-- Carr has racked up 849 passing yards (283.0 per game) and has a 67.3% completion percentage (68-for-101) over his last three appearances, tossing four touchdowns and two interceptions.
+- Carr has thrown for 849 passing yards over his last three games (283.0 per game) and has a 67.3% completion percentage (68-of-101), throwing four touchdown passes with two interceptions.

 - He's also carried the ball five times for 39 yards, averaging 13.0 yards per game.